urbit/urbit.org-reloaded/content/ecosystem/apps/rumors.md

 +++
-title = "rumors"
+title = "Rumors"
 shortcode = "~paldev/rumors"
 developer = "~paldev"
-description = "anonymous gossip from friends of friends" license = "MIT" website = "https://pal.dev/suite/rumors" bgColor = "#bb77dd"
+description = "Anonymous gossip from friends of friends" license = "MIT" website = "https://pal.dev/suite/rumors" bgColor = "#bb77dd"
 +++

-Rumors is an anonymous gossip feed powered by [pals](/applications/~paldev/pals).
-The more mutuals you have, the more rumors you'll see: messages posted by your pals, and their pals, populate the feed.
+Psst.
+Did you hear the latest?
+Rumors is an app so elegant and simple that it could only exist on Urbit.
+It is an anonymous message board but with an Urbit twist: you’ll only see messages from your pals (Urbit users you’ve added on the %pals app) and pals of pals.

+It seems so obvious, and yet it’s an experience available nowhere else on the internet.
+No complicated for your page algorithm, no ads, no B.S.
+Just messages from a circle of pals.

 ![Screenshot](https://storage.googleapis.com/media.urbit.org/site/ecosystem/applications/rumors.png)

-Built using a p2p gossip protocol, rumors anonymizes posts and orders them chronologically.
-Drop links, ask questions, lurk, or whisper secrets into the void …